joelhagvall/tor-onion-site-scraper/README.md

 To start scraping .onion sites:

-1. **Edit the `base_url` in `scraper.py`**
+1. **Edit the `category` variable in `scrapeCategorySiteHTML.py`**
-    - Set the `base_url` variable to the .onion URL you intend to scrape.
+    - Set the `category` variable to the category you intend to scrape, our categories are provided in the `categoriesAndLinks.txt`.

 2. **Run the Scraper**

     ```bash
-    python scraper.py
+    python scrapeCategorySiteHTML.py
     ```

 3. **Check Output**

-    - Upon completion, the scraper will generate a CSV file containing titles and descriptions from the specified .onion site.
+    - Upon completion, the scraper will generate a CSV file containing titles and descriptions from the specified category, along with a directory name based on the category.

 ## Contributing